happycube/ld-decode/README.md

 This is the development branch for rev6.
-It's already better, stronger, and faster than rev5.x, but may randomly not work being a development branch.
+It's already better, stronger, and faster than rev5.x, but may randomly not work since it's a development branch.

 For more documentation check the wiki (here) on github: